 The Samsung Q95T is the South Korean manufacturer’s flagship 55-inch 4K QLED for 2020.
-Except it isn’t the technical powerhouse some expected.
+Except it’s not the technical powerhouse some expected.

-The Samsung Q95T looks every bit a flagship 4K TV, and that’s partly because it looks similar to the Q90R.
-It’s an elegant looking set with minimalist feel and superb build quality.
+The Samsung Q95T looks every bit the flagship 4K TV.
+It’s an elegant set with minimalist feel and great build quality.

-The thin bezel gives the 55-inch screen even more space to occupy, while the central stand not only provides height, but the impression the screen extends outwards towards the viewer.
+The thin bezel gives the 55-inch screen space to present its images with few distractions, while the central stand not only provides height, but the impression the screen extends out towards the viewer.

 The main difference between the Q90T and Q95T is the inclusion of the One Connect box.
-That means there aren’t connections on the rear panel – the One Connect feeds all the power, audio and video to the TV via a cable.
-It also makes the Q95T better suited for wall-mounting as it can sit flush against a wall.
+That means there aren’t connections on the rear panel – the One Connect feeds the power, audio and video to the TV via a cable.
+It also makes the Q95T better suited for wall mounting as it’s slimmer without the built-in connections and can sit flush against a wall.

 Samsung Q95T features — Plenty of smarts and ready for next-gen consoles

 No Freeview Play but all UK catch-up apps feature

 The Tizen operating system returns and it’s easy to navigate and mostly responsive.
 It features all the major on-demand and UK catch-up apps and while Apple TV and BT Sport no longer exclusives, Samsung still has Apple Music.
 There are the usual suspects in Netflix, Prime Video, Disney+, YouTube and Rakuten TV, and there’s the ability to ‘peak’ into the app.
 The lack of Freeview Play only concerns the EPG (electronic programme guide) as the main catch-up apps are present in BBC iPlayer, ITV Hub, All 4 and My5.
 As is BBC Sounds.